Sagat Singh: Indian Army

 Lt Gen A A K Niazi signing the Pakistani Instrument of Surrender under the gaze of Lt Gen J S Aurora.
 Standing immediately behind (L-R) VAdm Nilakanta Krishnan, Air Mshl Hari Chand Dewan, Lt Gen Sagat Singh and Maj Gen J. F. R. Jacob.

-In 1949, Singh was transferred to the Indian Army and joined the 3 Gorkha Rifles.
+In 1949, Singh was transferred to the Indian Army and joined the 3rd Queen Alexandra's Own Gurkha Rifles.
 He was appointed General Staff Officer Grade 2 (GSO II) at Headquarters Delhi Area.
 His seniority in the state forces was restored and in October 1950, he was appointed brigade major (BM) of the 168 Infantry Brigade in Samba.
 During this stint, he attended the Mountain Warfare course and was shortlisted for command of the President's Bodyguard.
-After three years as BM, he was posted to the 3rd battalion 3rd Gorkha Rifles (3/3 GR) as a company commander in October 1953.
+After three years as BM, he was posted to the 3rd Battalion of the 3rd Gorkha Rifles as a company commander in October 1953.
 He served in the battalion for a year and-a-half in Bharatpur and in Dharamshala.

 In February 1955, Singh was promoted to the rank of lieutenant colonel and appointed commanding officer of the second battalion 3rd Gorkha Rifles (2/3 GR) at Ferozepur.
 He moved the battalion to its field area in Jammu and Kashmir in October 1955 and relinquished command in December to attend the senior officers course.
 After completing the course, where he obtained an instructor grading, he took command of 3/3 GR at Dharamshala.
 In August 1957, he moved the battalion to Poonch and in November that year, he was posted as a senior instructor at the Infantry School Mhow.

 After a 2 1/2-year stint, in May 1960, he was promoted to the rank of colonel and posted to Army HQ as deputy director personnel services in the Adjutant-General's branch.
 Here, his good work brought him to the notice of the Adjutant-General Lieutenant General P P Kumaramangalam.
 In September 1961, Singh was promoted to the rank of brigadier and given command of India's only parachute brigade, the elite 50th Parachute Brigade at Agra.
 This was unprecedented as command of the brigade is not given to non-para officers.
 At the age of 42, he immediately earned his maroon beret and his Parachutist badge by making the required number of jumps.